Industrious Entry 37 of 37

 The goal is not to hide until you are fluent.
 The goal is to practice honestly at your level.

 Mistakes are part of the price.
-Do not let embarrassment become the reason you never speak.
+Do not let embarrassment become the reason you stay silent.

 Learn the Structure